sandlogic/SandLogic-Lexicons/README.md

 Further acknowledgments can be found in the [ACKNOWLEDGMENTS](Acknowledgements.md) file.

 These projects have been instrumental in our work, and we are thankful for their contributions to the open-source AI community.

+## Citation
+If you use this repository in your research or projects, please cite it as follows:

+**SandLogic-Lexicon**.
+(2024). _SandLogic-Lexicon GitHub Repository_.
+Retrieved from [https://www.sandlogic.com/](https://www.sandlogic.com/)